Craftivism: Anti-capitalism

 Historically, craft was the pre-capitalist form of production, where each created item possessed a "use-value," a term comparing the usefulness of an item to the exchange equivalent.
 Now within a capitalist system of mass production, craft has become a commodity to be bought and sold for money, where it is now referred to as having an "exchange-value".
 Due to this movement from use-value to exchange-value, there is less emphasis on the time and skill expended to create an object, and more importance on making it available to the masses as inexpensively as possible.
 Traditionally associated with a strong community so vital to the creation and distribution of craft, crafting has since lost its use-value and has been "captured by capital".

 A popular way to resist the commoditization of craft is through the Do-It-Yourself or DIY movement.
 Popularized through "zines" of the 1990s, DIY inspires people to be self-sufficient and to rely less on the market for basic necessities that can easily be created on one's own.
 DIY is a resistance to both the capitalist nature of the fashion industry and pressures to conform and buy a style.
-An example of this is the Counterfeit Crochet Project, which seeks to "debase and defile designer items one step at a time".
 Crafters have also subverted the market through the use of open source patterns and information sharing on the internet.
 Sites like Burdastyle allow crafters to upload and download sewing projects at no charge.
 Similarly, Cat Mazza's online software KnitPro allows users to download images into detailed knitting patterns at no charge.

 Anti-sweatshop

 Efforts within the craftivist movement against capitalism focus primarily on the international issue of sweatshops.
 Some craftivists believe that either sewing one's own clothing or buying only hand-made is the best way to protest unfair labor practices around the globe.
 Other craftivists take the issue even further, using the act of crafting as a protest against sweatshops.
 Artist and activist Cat Mazza created a campaign against the inhumane labor practices of Nike through the creation of a giant blanket depicting Nike's trademark swoosh.
 From 2003 to 2008, international crafters were asked to mail in 4x4 inch stitched squares to border the blanket and to sign a petition against Nike.
 Mazza also created a second web-based software called Knitoscope that transforms video into animated knitted stitches.
+In the MicroRevolt website, Cat Mazza introduced a web application that translates digital images into needlecrafts, such as crochet, knitting, and embroidery.
+Through implementing the KnitPro program, the organization knitted logos in the Tactical media lab in Troy, New York.

 Each video has a corresponding testimony featuring various professionals who work against sweatshop labor.